francescogaffi/francescogaffi.github.io/_pages/teaching.md

 author_profile: true
 ---

+**Lecturer** at the University of Maryland:

+Spring semester 2024
+* STAT401: Applied statistics and probability II

-**Lecturer** at University of Notre Dame:
+**Lecturer** at the University of Notre Dame:

 Fall semester 2023
-* Introduction to probability, B.Sc. in Applied and Computational Mathematics and Statistics
+* ACMS30530: Introduction to Probability

 **Teaching assistant** and **Adjunct lecturer (AL)** at Bocconi University: